+One of Peru's most popular musicians has released an optimistic climate change anthem as the title track of his newest album Amazonas.
 While Pedro Suarez-Vertiz has produced numerous hits, he is also well known for writing socially conscious songs.
 For these reasons, he is a beloved musician and celebrity in Peru.
 He has also gained [...]

 NBC News ran a fantastic 3.5 minute segment last week about Peru's emerging water crisis.
 As the country's Andean glaciers melt, this will mean less water and electricity for everyone.
 We lived in Huaraz last year near the ice formerly known as the Pastoruri Glacier (shown in the video).
 It's a serious issue that's getting [...]

 On Friday I wrote about how the Lima district of San Borja planned to light an eco-friendly Christmas Tree using LED lights, wind power, solar power, and bicycles.
 As promised, here are several photos of the beautiful tree.
 Click here to see the rest of the photos on Greenupgrader

+This article was originally published on ecopolitology.org-- a website covering the politics of energy and the environment.
 While it's not news to most of us who work in or follow international conservation, Peru's El Comercio newspaper ran a story today about how only 8 park rangers patrol Alto Purús National Park.
 Alto Purús is the [...]